Callous and Unemotional Traits

 What’s a sleepover even for, if not for swapping freaky stories and low stakes confessions til the small hours?
 Charlie could escape from the Jensens’ right now, trot a few blocks in the dark and catch some comfy shut-eye in her own bed at Lionel’s.
 But she’s pretty sure Neil will be there overnight.
 He doesn’t stay over when Charlie’s hanging about.
 And that place is too small for a third wheel.
 By Charlie’s calculation, staying at Lionel’s is about as unpleasant as staying at Willow’s.
 So she puts up with the situation at Willow’s.

 Willow and Scarlett fall asleep before Charlie does.
 Charlie has started taking coffee, because Neil bought her an iced double espresso on their way home from the birthday shopping and Charlie learned that she likes the buzz.
-But she haven’t learned to calibrate the caffeine yet.
+But she hasn’t learned to calibrate the caffeine yet.

 Charlie prefers the night-time over day.
 It doesn’t matter where she is, at Michelle’s or at Lionel’s, or even at Willow Jensen’s — if she closes her eyes she could be soaking in her Roseneath spa pool or napping in her Roseneath conservatory, stars above her, glitter through glass.